 Noyo Review is the literary journal of the Mendocino Coast Writers’ Conference, an annual gathering of writers held on the beautiful Mendocino Coast of northern California.
-All of its editors and those published in the pages of its Summer 2021 edition are affiliated with the Conference in some way or another—as participants, scholarship winners, keynote speakers, board members, or volunteers.
+All of its editors and those published in its pages are affiliated with the Conference in some way or another—as participants, scholarship winners, keynote speakers, board members, or volunteers.

 CIRCLE OF EDITORS